Planning a Sikh Wedding in Greece

-- In 2014, marriage of a Sikh and non-Sikh approved.
+- In 2014, the marriage of a Sikh and non-Sikh approved.

-Sikh wedding in Greece.
+Sikh weddings in Greece

-Greece is a country of extreme beauty which will make your wedding an outstanding experience.
-Consider having a Sikh wedding in Greece and choose among destinations of imposing beauty, as Athens, Santorini, Mykonos island.
+Greece is a country of extreme beauty that will make your wedding an outstanding experience.
+Consider having a Sikh wedding and the Ababd Karaj under a beautiful flower-decorated Mandap in Greece and choose among destinations of imposing beauty, as Athens, Santorini, Mykonos island.
 We will be glad to make your destination wedding vision come true.